 - Hold the wine bottle close by its neck.

 - Slide the two prongs inside the bottleneck.
 Each prong should go between the glass rim and the cork.

-- When it’s entirely in, twist the Puller slightly and pull it back up.
-When you do it right, the prongs will catch the cork from both sides and pull it out with them.
+- When it is entirely in, twist the Puller slightly and pull it back up.
+When you do it right, the prongs will catch the cork from both sides and pull it out.

 Another bottle opener that comes without a worm is the air pump opener.
 Instead, it has a needle.
 This needle cuts through the cork until its tip is inside the bottle.
 Then, gas is pumped through it.
 Some devices have a gas cartridge for this purpose.
 Others require manual pumping by the user.
 The effect is the same in both cases: The pressure inside the bottle increases and finally forces the cork out of the bottle.

 Air pumps are typically easy to use, although manual pumps require some physical strength.
-Bottle openers with gas cartridges have one crucial disadvantage: As the cartridges contain only a limited amount of gas, customers have to rebuy them over and over again.
+Bottle openers with gas cartridges have one crucial disadvantage: As the cartridges contain only a limited amount of gas, customers have to rebuy them repeatedly.